The 12 Hallmarks of Aging in Dogs, Explained

 Instead, make the environment easier to navigate: night lights for hallways, blocked access to stairs, and a predictable bedtime routine.
 For cats, add an extra litter box with low sides and keep it in a well-lit, quiet spot.
 For dogs, a late potty break and a comfortable, supportive bed can reduce pacing driven by discomfort.
 Then change one variable at a time so the effect is clear.

-Intervention research is active, but it is not a single “anti-neuroinflammation” switch.
-One consistent theme across species is that oxidative stress and inflammatory signaling are linked, and protective pathways like Nrf2 help regulate antioxidant and cytoprotective responses that can limit neuroinflammation (Ferreira, 2024).
-In practical terms, veterinarians often build plans around sleep hygiene, pain control, predictable routines, and nutrition that supports normal aging rather than chasing a dramatic, immediate change.
+There is no single 'anti-neuroinflammation' switch — the realistic plan is several small, repeatable levers.
+One consistent theme across species is that oxidative stress and inflammatory signaling are linked, and protective pathways like Nrf2 help regulate the antioxidant responses that keep neuroinflammation in check (Ferreira, 2024).
+In practice, veterinarians build plans around sleep hygiene, pain control, predictable routines, and nutrition that supports normal aging — not a dramatic overnight change.

 Enrichment and Routine: Non-drug Tools with Real Value